reframejs/reframe/docs/overview.template.md

 The "Basic Usage" section of the [Usage Manual](/docs/usage-manual.md) contains further information, including:
  - How to add CSS and static assets.
- - How to link pages.
+ - How to navigate between pages.
- - How to configure pages that need to (asynchronously) load data.
+ - How to configure pages to (asynchronously) load data.
- - How to configure pages to be DOM-dynamic or DOM-static, and HTML-static or HTML-dynamic.
+ - How to configure pages to be DOM-static and/or HTML-static.